Code-Institute-Submissions/FlorinDorneanu-think.fast/README.md

 * Function getSelected didn't work.
 Fixed by creating a deselectAnswers function.
 * When countdown got to 0, the timer didn't display the correct answer.
 Fixed by adding else statement where I've added innerHtml to questionsGame.

+# Known Bugs
+After the quiz game ends, the quit button is pressed and the homepage apppears, an error is shown in the console.
+This error disappears after the Start button is pressed and doesn't seem to disrupt the game.
+Will be fixed in the future.

 ## Credits

 ### Acknowledgements